 Only then is it able to pass over cannabis plant matter and dissolve the membrane of trichomes and separate substances.
 CO2 extraction is capable of extracting THCA, CBD, CBG and THCV to name a few.
 CO2 extractions can also separate terpenes and other vital compounds in cannabis.

 The enriched CO2 solvent is then passed into another tank, a pressurized separation vessel, and changing pressures and temperatures are used to complete the process of separation.
-Remaining CO2 is restabilized into a gas and as we said above, often reused.
+The remaining CO2 is restabilized into gas and as we said above, often reused.

 Even the FDA recognized Supercritical CO2 extractions as safe for industrial extractions – not in cannabis of course, but for other botanical products and such.